zio/zio/docs/reference/state-management/global-shared-state.md

 ---
 id: global-shared-state
+title: "Global Shared State Using Ref"
-title: "Global Shared State"
+sidebar_label: "Global Shared State"
 ---

-## Ref

 One of the common use cases for `Ref` is to manage the state of applications, especially in concurrent environments.
 We can use the `Ref` data type, which is a purely functional description of a mutable reference.